 In 2018, designLAB architects and G2 Collaborative Landscape Architecture assessed our needs and developed conceptual plans for what it might look like to expand at our Eliot Street site.

 In 2019, Jennifer Gilbert and Traggorth Companies researched options for moving partly or wholly to an alternate site.

 In 2020, the Eliot School board will enter a period of decision-making to define the path forward.

-Throughout, community members – students, instructors, staff, donors, neighbors and others – have participated in conversations about how new space might best serve the Eliot School's vision.
+Throughout, community members – students, instructors, staff, donors, neighbors and others – participated in conversations about how new space might best serve the Eliot School's vision.
 A Project Committee, made up of trustees, advisors and others, meets regularly to help inform the process.